 Outcomes may include:

 - An exam sat externally

 - An additional written exercise

 If you choose to decline your offer for Special Consideration and submit or attend your assessment as normal, login to your Special Consideration application and select ‘withdraw’.
 For more information see the FAQ on Special Consideration outcomes.

 If your studies are significantly impacted by ongoing circumstances, you may be considered for Special Consideration (ongoing support).
 This means that you won’t have to reapply for Special Consideration every study period.

 |Potential circumstances||Possible study adjustments|

-- Visit Student Equity and Disability Support to see whether ongoing support is appropriate for your circumstances and find out how to register.
+- Visit our Student Equity and Disability Support website to find out whether ongoing support is appropriate for your circumstances, and find out how to register.

-- Submit all relevant supporting documentation at the time of lodging your online application.
+- Register online, and submit all relevant supporting documentation at the time of lodging your online application.